seanox/virtual-environment/inventory/README.md

 # Inventory
-Analyzes and extracts modifications in the file system and the Windows registry.
+Analyzes changes in the file system and the Windows registry.

-The tool performs comparative scans of the system drive and the registry.
-Each scan produces hash?based data files that contain either full paths or aggregated hash values, depending on the configured scan depth.
+The tool performs two comparative scans of the system drive and registry.
+Each scan creates data files containing either explicit paths or aggregated hash values, depending on the configured scan depth.

-Up to the defined scan depth, all paths are written explicitly to the scan files.
-For deeper structures, a hash value is generated that represents the complete content of the respective subtree.
-The maximum usable scan depth is determined by the operating system’s file system.
+Within the configured depth, file and registry paths are stored directly.
+For deeper structures, a hash value represents the content of the respective subtree.
+The maximum scan depth depends on the operating system file system.

-A subsequent scan produces a second set of scan files for both the file system and the registry.
-By comparing the two scans, the tool identifies added and modified data.
-These files are copied verbatim into an inventory directory.
+A second scan creates another set of scan files.
+The tool compares both scan results and identifies added and modified files, directories, and registry entries.
 Removed data is not recorded.

+Files detected during the comparison are copied unchanged into an inventory directory.

-For file system copies, standard environment variables are used to normalize paths, ensuring independence from drive letters and user-specific directories.
-Registry modifications are stored in plain text in the file `registry.data`.
+File system paths are normalized using standard environment variables to avoid dependencies on drive letters and user-specific directories.
+Registry changes are stored as plain text in registry.data.

-The resulting data supports the creation of portable applications by making visible which files and registry entries are required and which components may need abstraction.
-It also improves the traceability of system changes following software installation.
+The generated inventory data can be used to identify files and registry entries created or modified by software installations and to determine required components for portable application setups.

 # System Requirement
 - Microsoft Windows 10 or higher